UI functionalities and features

 Real-time behavior of the navigator

-You will only see such changes in the navigator of the application, in which you have made the changes.
+You only see such changes in the navigator of the application, in which you have made the changes.

 Example

-If you unassign a device from a group in the Device management application it is immediately removed from the group in the navigator of your current application.
-However, if you have another window open with another Device management application, you won’t see the changes, but will only see the changes after a refresh or another request (expanding a group in the navigator for example).
+If you unassign a device from a group in the Device Management application it is immediately removed from the group in the navigator of your current application.
+However, if you have another window open with another Device Management application, you won’t see the changes, but will only see the changes after a refresh or another request (expanding a group in the navigator, for example).